-We can comment on the effect of inflation regularisation, i.e. specifically on the replacement of $A\leftarrow(A-\varpi S)$ for $\varpi>0$ in the definition of the semigroup $\Ea_{s,t}^{\epsilon}$ in (\ref{def-Est}).
+We can comment on the effect of inflation regularisation on the contraction properties of $\mathscr{E}_{s,t}^{\epsilon}(Q)$, as compared e.g. to ${\Ea}_{s,t}^{\epsilon}(Q)$.
 Arguing as in (\ref{change-basis-intro-formula}), when $S\in\Sa_r^+$, then up to a change of basis we can always assume that $S=I$.
 We then have,

-where here we illustrate the added stabilising effects of $\varpi\,I$ in the extreme case in which $\widehat{\mathscr{P}}_{t,\varpi}\,S$ has no stabilising effect at all.
-In practice, $\widehat{\mathscr{P}}_{t,\varpi}\,S$ will also act to stabilise the filter, see (\ref{uniformly-Lipschitz-moments-OU-Lip}).
-Indeed, in the classical Kalman filtering setting (\ref{Stoch-OU-R}) with $\epsilon=0=\varpi$, the time-varying matrix $(A-P_tS)$ is stabilising \cite{Bishop/DelMoral:2016} even if $A\in\Ma_r$ is unstable.
-In the {\tt EnKF}, we know that $\widehat{\mathscr{P}}_{t,\varpi}$ will fluctuate about $P_t$, e.g. see Theorem \ref{theo-3-intro}.
-Therefore, the stabilisation properties of $(A-\widehat{\mathscr{P}}_{t,\varpi}S)$ are unclear; indeed the study of ${\Ea}_{s,t}^{\epsilon}(Q)$ in the preceding Section \ref{sec-stability} is concerned with precisely this issue.
-Here we show that the addition of $\varpi\,I$ can also act to counter the negative effects of this fluctuation (and directly add a stabilising effect on the state estimate).
+which illustrates the added stabilising effects of $\varpi I$ in the extreme case in which $\widehat{\mathscr{P}}_{t,\varpi}\,S$ has no stabilising effect at all.
+Contrast this with (\ref{change-basis-intro-formula}).
+In practice, $\widehat{\mathscr{P}}_{t,\varpi}\,S$ will also act to stabilise the filter, see e.g. (\ref{uniformly-Lipschitz-moments-OU-Lip}).
+Indeed, in the classical Kalman filtering setting (\ref{Stoch-OU-R}) with $\epsilon=0=\varpi$, the time-varying matrix $(A-\mathscr{P}_tS)$ is stabilising \cite{Bishop/DelMoral:2016} for any $A\in\Ma_r$, even $A$ unstable.
+In the {\tt EnKF}, we know that $\widehat{\mathscr{P}}_{t}$ will fluctuate about $\mathscr{P}_t$, e.g. see Theorem \ref{theo-3-intro}.
+Therefore, the stabilisation properties of $(A-\widehat{\mathscr{P}}_{t}S)$ are unclear; indeed the study of ${\Ea}_{s,t}^{\epsilon}(Q)$ in the preceding Section \ref{sec-stability} is concerned with precisely this issue.
+Now the above implies that the addition of $\varpi I$ can act to counter the negative effects of this fluctuation (and directly add a stabilising effect on the state estimation error).